lowagner/home/README.md

 ### Controls

+### Controls

 - WASD to move forward, left, backward, right.
 - Space to jump.
-- Left Click to destroy a block.
-- Right Click or Cmd + Left Click to create a block.
-- 1-9 to select the block type to create.
-- E to cycle through the block types.
 - Tab to toggle between walking and flying.
-- ZXCVBN to move in exact directions along the XYZ axes.
 - Left shift to zoom.
 - F to show the scene in orthographic mode.
+- Arrow keys emulate mouse movement.

+- Currently editing is disabled, but the following will be used eventually:

+- Left/Right click to place different blocks.
+- R to remove a block.
+- 0-9 to select the block type to create.
+- Q,E to cycle through the block types.
+- ZXCVBN to move in exact directions along the XYZ axes.
 - O to observe players in the main view.
 - P to observe players in the picture-in-picture view.
-- Arrow keys emulate mouse movement.
-- Enter emulates mouse click.

 ### Chat Commands